rkido/Nx-Vxlan-Evpn-Using-Restconf/README.md

 ## Usage Example
 Clone the repo.
 Download the Nexus Netconf and Restconf YANG [mtx files](https://devhub.cisco.com/artifactory/open-nxos-agents/)
 Make sure you have your hosts file and group_vars directory in your /etc/ansible folder for the "cli" provider.
+The repo contains a copy of my ansible hosts file and n9ks.yaml in group_vars which you can modify and use.
 This is my /etc/ansible

 ```
 -rw-r--r--  1 root  wheel    18K Jul 12 09:06 ansible.cfg